Look Up and live ....

 Pedestrian fatalities have increased by 18% in 2025, the worst result in 25-years

-Pedestrian main focus is looking downwards, in an emergency they'll have to make an instant decision, prioritise their own safety, try to save the pram, dog, expensive device or coffee.
-"Look up and live, down at you doom," is the message to pedestrians.
-It will take time to sink in.
+In an emergency pedestrians will prioritise their own safety, then make a snap decision on the pram, dog, expensive mobile or hot coffee.
+"Look up and live, down at your doom," is the message to pedestrians, it will take time to sink in.